suding1111/kata01/NOTES.md

 Entities / Objects
 ==================
-The project is composed of 3 pacakges: shopping product discount
+The project is composed of 3 packages: shopping product discount